lconcia/life_sciences_ml_at_tacc/docs/section3/build_your_own_cnn.rst

 Before training deep learning models, it's important to check whether TensorFlow can access the GPU on your machine.
 Training on a GPU is significantly faster than on a CPU, especially for large image datasets.

-If you've followed the setup instructions in the `TACC Deep Learning Tutorials README <https://github.com/kbeavers/tacc-deep-learning-tutorials>`_, and you've run the ``install_kernel.sh`` script on **Frontera**, you should now be running this notebook inside a containerized Jupyter kernel that includes:
+If you've followed the setup instructions from `Introduction to Systems and Data: Set up for Tutorials <https://life-sciences-ml-at-tacc.readthedocs.io/en/latest/section1/set_up_for_tutorials.html>`_, you should now be running this notebook inside a containerized Jupyer kernel that includes:

  - TensorFlow v.
 2.13.0 with GPU support
  - CUDA libraries compatible with the system